FitsumMehari/club-organiser/backend/readme.md

 # Notice:

-- Profile pic is sent an address to a cloud file storage, and not the actual picture.
+- Profile pic is sent as an address to a cloud file storage, and not the actual picture.

 # Endpoints